RobertTalbert/calculus/course-documentation/Not-another-syllabus.md

 Checkpoints will probably be the primary means by which you earn checks on Learning Targets and gradually improve your ratings.

 - **Each Checkpoint is cumulative**.
 Checkpoint 1 will contain problems for 1-2 Learning Targets; Checkpoint 2 will contain *new versions of those problems* plus brand-new problems for the next 2-3 Learning Targets; Checkpoint 3 will contain new versions of all the previous problems plus brand-new problems for new Learning Targets; and so on.
 - **On a Checkpoint, you only need to attempt problems you feel ready to take.** If you believe you need more time to study a Learning Target, you can skip the problem for that target on the Checkpoint and wait till the next round (usually 2 weeks later).
+You can skip an entire Checkpoint if you need to.
+But, there are only 10-11 of these planned for the semester, so make every effort to make *some* progress on each one.
 - **On a Checkpoint, you only need to attempt problems if you still need or want to improve your rating on the Learning Target.** For example if you've earned a Mastery rating on Learning Target D.2, you do not have to attempt the problem for D.2 any more during the course.

 As mentioned, **Checkpoints are not the only way to earn checks**.
 For example, you might earn Mastery on a Learning Target by doing two successful Checkpoint problems; or one Checkpoint problem and a video; or by using some AEP work followed by doing a Checkpoint problem successfully.
 You have options.
 However, to keep the logistics from being overwhelming, there are just a few restrictions on those options: